commons-app/commons-app-documentation/Press-release-[Draft].md

 **Participate in beta testing.** Sign up for beta testing (url) to help us test the app and get new features before they are released to the public!

 You can get the app for free (no ads or in-app purchases) in the Google Play Store (url) or F-Droid (url).
 The source code is available on GitHub (url) under the Apache License 2.0.
-As a community-maintained app, we always welcome feedback and help from volunteers.
+As a community-maintained app, feedback and help from volunteers is always welcome